One of the things you can see is that everyone had a good time making this movie. Caine and Martin really zing off each other.

 Michael Caine Remembers

-In his book Blowing the Bloody Doors Off and Other Lessons in Life, Michael Caine remembers the painful years of losing Doug to Alzheimers.
+In his book Blowing the Bloody Doors Off and Other Lessons in Life, (available on Amazon) Michael Caine remembers the painful years of losing Doug to Alzheimers.

 With Doug, for me, it was like he was walking out of my life over the horizon and taking three years over it.
 One day I went to see him in his flat above the shop and he was sitting watching television.
 ‘Hello, Doug,’ I said.